jrpotter/notebook/notes/computability/turing.md

 %%ANKI
 Basic
 What does it mean for Turing machines to be robust?
-Back: Variants of the Turing machine are all equivalent in power.
+Back: Variants of the Turing machine tend to be equivalent in power.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547809-->
 END%%